Reduced classes and curve counting on surfaces II: calculations: Relation to 3-fold invariants

 So when we deal with invariants of $X$ for stable pairs with divisor class\footnote{Given a stable pair $(F,s)$ on $X$ in class $\iota_*\beta$, its pushdown $q_*F$ to $S$ has a divisor class $\div(q_*F)\in\Hilb_\beta(S)$: see \cite[Section 4]{KT1}.
 This is basically the support with multiplicities.
 We use insertions to force this class to lie in $\PP^\delta$.} lying in $\PP^\delta\subset|L|\subset\Hilb_\beta(S)$, any $\C^*$-fixed pure curve has set-theoretic support on $S$ which is a reduced irreducible curve of class $\beta$.
 This must therefore be its scheme theoretic support too, so we get a bijection between the cut down moduli spaces $P_\chi(S,\PP^\delta)\cong P_\chi(X,\PP^\delta)^{\C^*}$ which is a scheme-theoretic isomorphism by \cite[Proposition 3.4]{KT1}.

 Therefore in the situation of Proposition \ref{irreducible}, or Proposition \ref{vample} with full $H_1$-insertions and $\chi(L)-1-\delta$ point insertions\footnote{The $H_1$-insertions cut the divisor class down to $|L|$ and then the point insertions further cut down to $\PP^\delta$.
 We call these insertions, when the conditions of Proposition \ref{vample} hold, the ``G\"ottsche case".
 There are no virtual cycles involved in this case since the resulting moduli space is smooth of the correct dimension.
 And in \cite[Section 5]{KT1} we show the resulting invariants contain the Severi degrees counting nodal curves studied by G\"ottsche.}, the reduced residue stable pair invariants of $X$ and $S$ coincide.
 Thus these invariants of $X$ are purely topological and determined by the universal polynomials of Theorem \ref{1} and Theorem \ref{2}.
-By the MNOP conjecture \cite{MNOP1, MNOP2}, proved in the toric case \cite{MOOP, MPT} and the ``G\"ottsche case'' \cite{KT1}, this determines the corresponding reduced GW and DT invariants of $X$, which are therefore also topological.
+By the MNOP conjecture, this determines the corresponding reduced GW and DT invariants of $X$, which should therefore also be topological.
 Note that in the toric case $h^{0,2}(S)=0$, so these are the usual GW/DT invariants.

 {\tt{mkool@math.ubc.ca}} \\ {\tt{richard.thomas@imperial.ac.uk}} \\